pdffiller/qless-php/README.md

 ### Recurring Jobs

 Sometimes it's not enough simply to schedule one job, but you want to run jobs regularly.
-In particular, maybe you have some batch operation that needs to get run once an hour and you don't care what worker runs it.
+In particular, maybe you have some batch operation that needs to get run once an hour, and you don't care what worker runs it.
 Recurring jobs are specified much like other jobs:

 ```php